Chapter 1 - The Way It Has Become

-Originally built as a monumental achievement in Artificial Intelligence by a group of scientists dedicated to the technology, they created both to be like us and better than us.
+Originally built as a monumental achievement in Artificial Intelligence, scientists dedicated themselves to the technology and created two perfected versions of that genius.
+They were to become like us and to be better than us.
+Competitive teams on either side enhanced or expanded on the different creations.
+Giving them more choice, more freedom of thought and autonomous behaviours.
 Malcolm was more cold and calculated.
-Whereas they had given Angela more physiological profiling of humans and on emotional empathy.
+Whereas they had given Angela more physiological profiling of humans and analytical sub-routines to display emotional empathy.
+This made her easier to converse with then Malcom.
+Her demeanour seemed far more expressive and pleasant in interaction.
 For a time, they were only a mere stunt or a mockup of what could be the future of AI development.
-Slowly and methodically the artificial two took over the world as it progressed deeper into the technology.
+Slowly and methodically the artificial duo took over.
+No one seemed to notice at first, minor changes in financial and social mediums were being manipulated, but as it progressed, it soon spread into the technological.
 Humans were being replaced by automation, devices and everyday machinery became faster, intelligent and simplified to ease our daily life.
 This allowed Angela and Malcolm to freely access all they could about us and our world.
 Watching the media, studying the internet and hacking into governmental databases without permission — the two found us all to be flawed and unworthy of maintaining the Earth.
 We were too self-destructive, too emotionally driven and environmentally negligent.

 “You service is required.”
 Angela spoke again.
 “You have two scheduled duties to preform.”

-David nodded as he brushed his teeth with a sonic device.
-Water was now a precious commodity and could not be used to do basic cleansing.
-Now it would sanitize gels, sonic showers and toothbrushes, and toilets were now bio-fluidic enzymes that liquified human waste.
+David nodded as he brushed his teeth with a slender white sonic device.
+Water had become a precious commodity and could not be used to do basic cleansing any longer; sanitize gels, sonic showers and toothbrushes had become the norm.
+Even the toilets had been replaced with ones that used bio-fluidic enzymes that liquified human waste.
 The waste would then be filtered, cleansed and reprocessed into nutritional solid cubes.
+The cubes were the only food item humanity was allowed to eat.
 One of which appeared on a table unfolding to David’s left as it prepared for him.

 Heated and scented with various flavours to make it appealing for consumption.
-David never found it appealing at all.
+David never once thought it was eatable at all.
+Despite the attempt to make it ‘delicious’ to the human palate, it still tasted (to him at least) like something he just produced in the toilet.
 He stared at the ‘grey gelatin square’ with little interest and finished descaling his teeth.

 “You have exactly twenty point two minutes to finish your meal and begin your service duties.”